 At this point, all you’ve done is enabled your site for a LinkedIn campaign.
 You haven’t launched any campaign at all.

 To do that, head back into Campaign Manager.
 Look at the Matched Audiences option in the Account Assets drop-down.
 Click Select next to “Use a matched audience.”

 Next, click the Create an audience to retarget button.

 On the screen that appears, you’ll see an option to name your audience.
 It’s a great idea to name the audience after the segment that you’re going after.

 For example, if you run a digital marketing company and you’re specifically targeting people who want help with conversion rate optimization (CRO), then you should name your campaign something like “CRO From the Blog.”

-After you named your audience, you need to enter the URL of the page that appeals to your market segment.
+After you name your audience, you need to enter the URL of the page that appeals to your market segment.
 Usually, that will be a page from your blog.

-For example, if you wrote a blog post entitled “15 Ways to Double Your Conversion Rate Right Now,” then obviously you would want to target people who read that post with an that highlights your company’s CRO capabilities.
+For example, if you wrote a blog post entitled “15 Ways to Double Your Conversion Rate Right Now,” then obviously you would want to target people who read that post with and highlight your company’s CRO capabilities.